ais-dotnet/Ais.Net.Converters/README.md

 AIS.Net.Converters is available under the Apache 2.0 open source license.

-The Data used by the AIS.Net.Converters for testing purposes is licensed under the [Norwegian license for public data (NLOD)](https://data.norge.no/nlod/en/2.0).
+The Data used by the AIS.Net.Converters for executable specifications and samples is licensed under the [Norwegian license for public data (NLOD)](https://data.norge.no/nlod/en/2.0).

 ## Project Sponsor